jazziemae77/The-Unheard-Voices/README.md

    - redesigned contact form
    - formatted outline for hotline resources

+08/26/23
+   - filled in links and information for two help hotlines

 <b>Next Steps/Current Plans</b>
+   - finish hotline resources page with numbers and links
    - finish two column layout for a contact page: add linktr.ee links and our instagram
-   - finish hotline resources page with numbers and links
    - finish about me page outline with our mission statement and a short introduction for each team member